 - It aims to increase the Gross Enrolment Ratio in higher education to 50% by 2035.

-- The master’s degree (MPhil) course will no longer be required.
+- The Master’s degree (MPhil) course will no longer be required.

 Major Reform in New Education Policy